csula/cs3220-spring-2018/notes/labs/lab6.md

 ## Deliverables

 * Deploy to CS3 server
-* Getting information from database for meta data
-* Define schema for generator
+* Define schema for generators and events meta data

 ## Description